Floorp-Projects/Floorp/toolkit/components/telemetry/docs/concepts/sessions.rst

 ========

 A *session* is the time from when Firefox starts until it shuts down.
 A session can be very long-running.
-E.g. for Mac users that are used to always put their laptops into sleep-mode, Firefox may run for weeks.
+E.g. for users that always put their computers into sleep-mode, Firefox may run for weeks.
 We slice the sessions into smaller logical units called *subsessions*.

 Subsessions